 1.0 – Traditionalism in a Secular Sense

-Traditionalism is often characterized as the preservation and promotion of culture and customs of civilizations that have historically prospered morally, artistically and philosophically.
+Traditionalism is often characterized as the preservation and promotion of culture and customs inherent to civilizations that have historically prospered (including but not limited to) economically, artistically and philosophically.

 1.1 – Traditionalism vs Social Conservatism

-Traditionalism cannot necessarily be equated to social conservatism but there does exist a significant overlap.
-Conservatism and progressivism are relative ideologies, meaning that the definition thereof is completely dependent on the social context at the time.
+Traditionalism cannot necessarily be equated to social conservatism but there exists a significant intersection.
+Conservatism and progressivism are relative ideologies, meaning that the definition thereof are contingent on the societal context of the times.
 For instance, in some African tribes, the tossing of children is seen as a rite of passage.
 It is socially conservative in their culture to toss children.

-Different forms of Traditionalism constitutes the social norms of different civilizations.
-For the purposes of argument, this article will generalize the world into the “east”, i.e. Far-east including China & Japan et al, and “west” i.e. cultural descendants of Vedic civilizations.
+Different forms of traditionalism constitutes the social norms of different civilizations.
+However, not all manifestations allowed each respective civilization to prosper based on the aforementioned axioms.
+For the purposes of argument, this article will generalize the world into the “east”, i.e. cultural descendants of the Han Chinese, and “west” i.e. cultural descendants of Indo-Europeans.

-Traditionalism asserts that the cultural revolutions of the 20th century did not end with the Soviet Union or Mao’s China, but continued to exist as a long term subversive agenda in the west and certain countries in East Asia.
-Key groups involved include the Frankfurt School Diaspora and a diverse group of pathological progressives.
+Traditionalism asserts that cultural revolutions of the 20th century did not end or begin with the Soviet Union or Communist China, but continued to exist as a long term subversive agenda in the west and certain countries in East Asia.
+Key groups involved include the Frankfurt School Diaspora, the CIA and a diverse group of pathological progressives.
 It would be wrong to blame any specific group for masterminding this cultural shift.
 It is however notable that certain groups are vastly over-represented in the perpetuation of said ideals.

 1.3 – The Illusion of Progress

 Traditionalism involves the ability to recognize the decline and degeneration of a prosperous civilization.
 To be a traditionalist, one must recognize that progress is not necessarily the be all and end all.
-For instance, enlightenment ideology and the industrial revolution might’ve lead to a more equitable, “peaceful” and abundant world, but it fundamentally contradicts the norms of traditional civilization.
+For instance, Enlightenment liberalism and the industrial revolution might’ve led to a more equitable, “peaceful” and abundant world, but it fundamentally contradicts the norms of traditional civilization.

-Traditionalism asserts that trait openness, an enlightenment characteristic of western civilization, is one aspect of humanity’s downfall running in direct opposition to Christian and/or Vedic morality.
-The east’s reluctance of change during the Qing Dynasty is what led to fewer scientific inventions, however effectively prevented Eastern civilization from becoming culturally influenced by progressive ideology.
-Hence, the collapse of western civilization is viewed by the east as a direct consequence of progressive ideology.
+Traditionalism asserts that trait openness, an enlightenment characteristic of western civilization, is one aspect of humanity’s downfall running in direct opposition to Christian and/or Indo-European morality.
+The East’s reluctance of change during the Qing Dynasty is what led to fewer scientific inventions, however effectively prevented Eastern civilization from becoming culturally influenced by progressive ideology (to a certain extent).
+Hence, the collapse of Western civilization is often viewed by the East as a direct consequence of progressive ideology.

 1.4 – Collectivism or Individualism?